Zhengde Emperor: Travels to the northwest

 In the beginning of 1516, the Zhengde Emperor, tired of constant criticism from officials, began to consider the idea of going to Xuanfu.
 Jiang Bin, in an attempt to separate the Emperor from Qian Ning, convinced the Emperor that Xuanfu had better musicians and women, and that he would have real battles with the Mongols on the border instead of simulated ones in Beijing.
 In mid-August 1517, the Emperor finally made the journey to Xuanfu.
 After five days, he arrived at the Juyong Pass, located 50 km northwest of Beijing, but the censor in charge of the pass refused to open the gate without an edict signed by both Empress Xia and Empress Dowager Zhang.
-Powerless, the Emperor was forced to return.
+Unable to proceed beyond the pass, the Emperor decided to return.
 He made another attempt a month later, this time passing through the pass while the censor was absent.
 He left a reliable eunuch, Gu Dayong, in charge with strict orders not to let any officials through.
 Finally, in mid-September 1517, the Emperor arrived at Xuanfu.

 Enthralled by his new surroundings, the Emperor decided to settle here and embarked on the construction of a grand mansion at a great expense.
 He even went as far as to abandon the use of the imperial seal and instead titled himself as a general.
 Despite protests from the grand secretaries, he disregarded their objections.
 He then demanded that they send him one million liang (37 tons) of silver, but they refused, citing that the Ministry of Revenue only had a reserve of 350,000 liang.
 After much negotiation, the Minister of Revenue reluctantly agreed to send 500,000 liang.
-In response, the Zhengde Emperor ordered the guards at the Beijing gates to prevent any officials from entering the city in January 1518.
+The Zhengde Emperor ordered the guards at the Beijing gates to prevent any officials from entering the city in January 1518.

+The Zhengde Emperor's calligraphic plaque reading "Wonder of the World" on the Pagoda of Fogong Temple in Yingzhou.